Calling Someone & Says Unavailable: Meaning?

 For whatever reason, they have decided that’s not the best approach.

-So instead, you get a message saying the caller can’t be reached.
+So instead, you call and get a message saying the person you are trying to reach is unavailable.

 It’s more ambiguous, and it’s actually very difficult to tell, from the caller’s end, if this message is because you are blocked or for another reason.